-'Golden State Killer' victim recalls rape that 'terrorized' her
+'Golden State Killer' victim recalls details of 1976 rape that 'terrorized' her

 The rape exam was "another very painful ordeal" for Carson-Sandler.

 "I had some blood stains on my clothing because, even though he didn't stab me, he scrapped my chest with his knife when he was threatening me.
 But that was the only injury I truly had -- physical injury," Carson-Sandler said.
 "Then the shot of penicillin in case this guy had venereal disease.
-And then the morning after pill."
+And then the morning-after pill."

 In the immediate aftermath, she said her emotions were like a roller coaster.